EPCCed/benchio/README.md

 # Running

-`mkdir -p defstriped`

-`mkdir -p striped`
+For example, to test performance with maximum striping on Lustre:

-`mkdir -p unstriped`
+`mkdir -p benchio_files`

-`lfs setstripe -c -1 striped`
+`lfs setstripe -c -1 benchio_files`

-`lfs setstripe -c 1 unstriped`

 `aprun -n <NUMBER_OF_PROCESSORS> ./benchio.x`

 Explanation of commands follows:

-The application expects a working directory with subdirectories `defstriped`, `striped` and `unstriped`.
-An I/O error will be thrown if these are not present.
+The application expects a working directory with subdirectory `benchio_files`.
+An I/O error will be thrown if this subdirectory is not present.

-Under Lustre, the appropriate striping patterns should be set on these directories using the `lfs setstripe` command.
+Under Lustre, the appropriate striping patterns should be set on this subdirectory using the `lfs setstripe` command.

 The `benchio.x` executable should be launched with the platform job launcher, e.g. `aprun` or `mpirun`.
 Results are written to STDOUT.